jjdarcy/cantrilltips/README.md

 Some tips for using Adrian Cantrill's courses on https://learn.cantrill.io/.
 Submit a PR to add or improve upon this repository.

 ## Introduction
 This site gathers many of the questions asked on the [TechStudySlack](https://techstudyslack.com/) workspace to help the community find answers and help them study effectively.
-There are many questions on the [TechStudySlack](https://techstudyslack.com/) community asking how to study efficiently for an AWS exams.
-This site gathers the most effective ways you can use Adrian's courses to succeed in your studies.
-These tips will be improved upon over time.

 * Read the [FAQ](FAQ.md)